tmuntaner/cavy/README.md

 Cavy is a Ruby on Rails Mountable Engine CMS that strives to make it easier for developers to make better websites for their clients.

-**Cavy is still in development and in an unpolished state.
-Use at your own risk.**

 **Warning 1:**
-*This is not an engine for the non-developer, it requires you to go into the guts of the system to make your pages and add new features.*
+*Cavy is still in development and in an unpolished state.
+Use at your own risk.*

 **Warning 2:**
+*This is not an engine designed for the non-developer, it requires you to go into the guts of the CMS to make your pages and add new features.*

+**Warning 3:**
 *You will have to remove active record if you don't want to have a secondary useless database.*

 ## Features